evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-03/readme.md

 ## Estimated completion time - xx min

 To work with Kubernetes and learn `kubectl` commands we need a test application.
-I created the simplest default version of `ASP.NET Core Web API` app with `WeatherForecast` controller.
-During this lab will add Docker support, package it, push image to the Azure Container Registry (ACR) and will run it in AKS.
-We also will use this application during other labs.
+I created the simplest default version of `ASP.NET Core Web API` app with `WeatherForecast` controller and extended it with a couple of additional controllers that we will need in later labs.
+During this lab you will add Docker support, will package application as Docker image, push image to the Azure Container Registry (ACR) and will run it in AKS.
+This application will be our `guinea pig` application we will use with all further labs.

 ## Goals